 The transmatch, or ham radio antenna tuner, is a variable impedance matching device.
 It is used between the transmission line of an HF antenna system and a transceiver or transmitter.

-Its purpose is to make the antenna system "look like" a purely resistive load - usually 50 Ohms.
+Its purpose is to make the antenna system "look like" a purely resistive load - usually 50 Ohms for the vast majority of ham radio transceivers or receivers nowadays.

-The ham radio operator varies the inductance, along with input and/or output capacitances, in an effort to "tune out" (cancel out) the capacitive and/or inductive reactances that may appear at the transmitter end of the transmission line.
+The ham radio operator varies the inductance, along with input and/or output capacitance, in an effort to "tune out" (cancel out) the capacitive and/or inductive reactance that may appear at the transmitter end of the transmission line.

 Why match the antenna system impedance to the transmitter's output impedance?